redicides/Eris/documentation/Self-Hosting.md

 # Self Hosting

-So, you want to self-host Charmie?
+So, you want to self-host terabyte?
 Alright then, get ready for a super streamlined process thanks to `docker` & `docker compose`.

 ## Prerequisites